LE-WH/CS224N/note_NLP.md

 * RNN

-* LSTN as the most successful RNN model
+* LSTM as the most successful RNN model

 Lecture 7
 ----

 * Translation?
     - Old-fashioned methods
-    - seq2seq methods: using 2 LSTN models for the source sentence and target sentence.
+    - seq2seq methods: using 2 LSTM models for the source sentence and target sentence.
     - multi-layer RNN, (often 2 is the best)
     - beam search.
 Normalize by length.
     - BLEU algo. for evaluating.